Factbox: Who has submitted letters of no confidence in UK PM May?

 “I was concerned at the direction Theresa May was taking these negotiations and was dragging them out, and I wrote that letter some months ago.”

+“For the sake of the Conservative Party and indeed for our country’s destiny, I honestly believe that (it) is now time to seek fresh leadership that can carry this country forward outside of the European union and confidently into the world.”

+19) MARIA CAULFIELD - confirmed via her office that she has submitted a letter.

-Compiled by Kylie MacLellan and William James; editing by Guy Faulconbridge
+Compiled by Kylie MacLellan and William James; editing by Guy Faulconbridge and Andrew MacAskill